amedrz/wordsmith/README.md

 You can also publish your book to your github project page with a single command.

-By the way, Wordsmith was heavily based on [git-scribe][gitscribe] gem but with a few extra goodies, such a painless installation.
+By the way, Wordsmith was heavily based on [git-scribe][gitscribe] gem but with a few extra goodies, such as painless installation.

 [gitscribe]: https://github.com/schacon/git-scribe